 Components and raw materials currently make up more than 80 percent of the carbon footprint of the product manufacturing process of a wind turbine.
 As part of our sustainability strategy, Sustainability in Everything We Do, we are committed to reduce carbon emissions from our supply chain by 45 percent per MWh generated by 2030, and to produce zero-waste turbines by 2040.
 To achieve these goals, we depend on our business partners’ collaboration.
-Therefore, we began working with 27 strategic suppliers, covering 30 percent of our material spend, to achieve substantial improvements in the areas of carbon footprint and circularity.
+Therefore, in the first quarter of 2022, we engaged with 48 strategic suppliers, covering nearly 50 percent of our procurement spend, to achieve substantial improvements in the areas of carbon footprint and circularity.

-The collaboration with these 27 suppliers is only the start and we will gradually increase the number of suppliers in scope.
+The collaboration with these 48 suppliers is only the start and we will gradually increase the number of suppliers in scope.
 The selected strategic suppliers are asked to commit to 100 percent renewable electricity, to set targets for reducing scope 1 and 2 carbon emissions, and to measure production waste for products delivered to Vestas.
-In 2022, the suppliers will be expected to set targets for reducing scope 3 emissions.
+In 2022, we secured commitments from 46 of our strategic suppliers in setting emission reduction targets for their own operations and suppliers for reducing scope 3 emissions.

 Responsible supply chain management